usnistgov/nestor-web/docs/Getting Started/USERGUIDE.md

 <div align="center"><strong>figure 3 : Upload a new file</strong></div><br/>

-In this page, you can click on the "select a file" green button which is going to ask you to select a csv file from your laptop.
-When you upload a new file successfully, you will see the name of the file you just uploaded right below the green button.
-You can click on the start button to go to the [figure 4](#14-select-columns) below.
+The "select a file" green button asks for the csv file for input.
+Once a file is uploaded successfuly, the name of the file will appear below the green button.
+Clicking on the start buttong directs the user to [figure 4](#14-select-columns) below.